bernibra/ecology-species-composition/README.md

 We will define the dissimilarity metric as $d=\frac{1-\rho}{2}$, where
 $\rho$ is the Pearson’s correlation between species role.
-Notice, however, that we will use the state of the network, defined for the previous figures, as element $v_0$ of species roles, to account for overall network differences.
+Notice, however, that we will use the state of the network, defined for the previous figures, as element $v_0$ of species roles, to include overall network differences as part of the definiton of a role.

 ``` r